 When you say “here’s what worked for me,” your experience becomes a data point that someone can use to figure things out on their own.
-Their agency and creativity remain intact.
+Their agency, creativity, and epistemic authority remain intact.
 They can actually build off of your experience and find their own tailor-made solution through inspiration not copying.

 As Kenneth Berger, an executive coach who also takes issue with giving advice, writes, “What’s important is the plan is 100% theirs—that gives it the best chance of becoming action.”

-While I won’t tell you what you should do with your hard-won lessons and personal opinions, I will tell you that I, for one, am focused on creating a context of consent and sharing from my own experiences and observations—rather than giving advice—whether I’m at the climbing gym or talking to small business owners at CoCommercial.
+While I won’t tell you what you should do with your hard-won lessons and personal opinions, I will tell you that I, for one, am focused on creating a context of consent and sharing from my own experiences and observations—rather than giving advice—whether I’m at the climbing gym or talking to small business owners at The What Works Network.

-We ask CoCommercial members to do that same.
+We ask Network members to do the same.
 We coach them to ask for experiences and observations instead of asking for advice when they need support.
-We also remind people who are willing to help or have something to add to a conversations to share their experiences and observations instead of giving advice.
+We also remind people who are willing to help or have something to add to a conversation to share their experiences and observations instead of giving advice.

 Our goal is to create a small business network full of information, real-life stories, and astute observations—instead of advice—so that our members can create their own solutions and find confidence in their unique approaches.